sunpy/sunpy/docs/guide/acquiring_data/helioviewer.rst

     (('Hinode', 'XRT', 'Open', 'Any'), 10013)

 Helioviewer provides JP2 images from a range of sources.
-New sources of JP2 images are being added every few months;
+New sources of JP2 images are being added every few months.
-please use the code snippet above to get an up-to-date list of available data sources.

 Suppose we next want to download a PNG image of the latest AIA 304 image available on Helioviewer.org.
 We could use the explicit